 CMHA Certified Psychological Health and Safety Advisor Training

 The Centre has supported the development of this certificate program with the Canadian Mental Health Association (CMHA) to help train individuals as CMHA Certified Psychological Health and Safety Advisors (PH&S Advisors).
 Contact the CMHA for information on upcoming certificate training opportunities.

 Certificate in Psychological Health and Safety in the Workplace

-With the support of the Centre, an online university program called Certificate in Psychological Health and Safety in the Workplace has been developed by Dr. Joti Samra for the University of Fredericton (UFred).
+With the support of the Centre, an online university program called Certificate in Psychological Health and Safety in the Workplace was developed by Dr. Joti Samra for the University of Fredericton (UFred).
 This program provides the knowledge and skills to help create and sustain a psychologically healthy and safe workplace.
 Courses include a focus on the National Standard of Canada for Psychological Health and Safety in the Workplace (the Standard).
 To learn more about the three-level certificate program, view UFred’s website.

 Canada’s Safest Employers Psychological Safety Award

 University/College Community of Practice for Workplace Wellness

-In June 2016 in Toronto, the fourth annual forum took place, attracting human resource and workplace wellness professionals from Canadian universities and colleges.
-This forum is a singular opportunity to provide disability management and health promotion leadership, input and direction in the development of valuable and useful resources for improved mental health in our workplaces.
+The Centre is proud to support the human resources and workplace wellness professionals from Canadian universities and colleges.
+This forum is a singular opportunity for the Centre to hear from disability management and health promotion leaders to help us develop valuable and useful resources for improved workplace mental health.

 Occupational Health Professionals Forums

 The Occupational Health Professional Forums have been a collaborative opportunity for sharing ideas, planning, testing and implementing resources to help support mental health in workplaces across Canada.
-The Centre began its support of the Occupational Health Professional Forum in June 2013 – where health professionals discussed the National Standard of Canada for Psychological Health and Safety in the Workplace and the challenges to implement it.
+The Centre began its support of the Occupational Health Professional Forum in June 2013 – where health professionals discussed the Standard and the challenges to implement it.
 Tools and resources to help support mental health in the workplace, along with the concept of a new resource called Supporting Employee Success (a process to use when an employee may be in need of an accommodation), were also the focus of the forum.

 Vancouver Forum - Mental Health Commission of Canada